severalnines/docs/installation.rst

 .. code-block:: bash

-	ssh-keygen -t rsa # Press enter for all prompt
+	ssh-keygen -t rsa # Press enter for all prompts

-19. Before importing a database cluster or single-server to ClusterControl, ensure the ClusterControl node is able to do passwordless SSH to the database host(s).
+19. Before importing a database cluster into ClusterControl, ensure the ClusterControl node is able to perform passwordless SSH to the database host(s).
 Use the following command to copy the SSH key to the target hosts:

 .. code-block:: bash

-	ssh-copy-id -i ~/.ssh/id_rsa [ssh user]@[IP address of the target node]
+	ssh-copy-id -i ~/.ssh/id_rsa {SSH user}@{IP address of the target node}

 ..
-Note:: Replace ``[ssh user]`` and ``[IP address of the target node]`` with appropriate values.
+Note:: Replace ``{SSH user}`` and ``{IP address of the target node}`` with appropriate values.

-20. Open ClusterControl Ui and create the default admin password by providing a valid email address and password.
-You will be redirted to ClusterControl default page.
+20. Open ClusterControl UI at :samp:`http://{ClusterControl_host}/clustercontrol` and create the default admin password by providing a valid email address and password.
+You will be redirected to ClusterControl default page.
 Go to `Cluster Registrations` and enter the generated ClusterControl API token (step #14) and URL, similar to example below:

 .. image:: img/cc_register_token.png
    :alt: Register ClusterControl API token